 • SAT and ACT prep so you can take whichever entrance exam is required for the school of your choice.

 • Online courses that fit your busy schedule (who has time for an in-person class between sports, honors club, choir, your business organization, volunteer group, need we say more?)

-If you’d like to get started on test prep today, check out The Princeton Review and use promo code Aceable10 for a 10% discount.
+If you’d like to get started on test prep today, check out The Princeton Review and get 10% off just for being an Aceable driver!

 - Take practice tests and figure out whyyy you’re getting questions wrong.

 Taking practice tests can tell you a lot about where you’re going wrong.
 You can find a lot of free practice tests online, like this one from The Princeton Review.
 Try to look over your answers to find any patterns in your mistakes.
 Do you find that you make a lot of careless errors?
 Slow down.
 Is confusing wording or misleading content fooling you?
 Keep an eye out for these types of tricks in future questions and make notes on your exam.
 Don’t understand a concept or topic?
 Now you have a chance to learn more about it!
 Identifying the cause of your wrong answers can help you identify the things you should be working on to improve your score next time around.

 - Know which questions you find easy or difficult

 Did you know that the SAT isn’t scored on how many questions you do, but rather how many questions you answer correctly?
 Identify the questions that you know you can answer correctly and take your time making sure those questions are answered to the best of your ability so you can make up the most points.
 Make sure to at least make an educated guess on the questions that don’t fall into the “I totally know this!” category.
 Every blank answer is a potential point you could be missing out on.